 You probably compare yourself to others when you’re scared.
 You’re scared of losing everything you’ve worked hard for, you’re scared of failing, and you’re scared of realizing that you don’t have what it takes.
 Or that you aren’t special.
 Someone else’s success isn’t a negative reflection of you.
 It’s a positive reflection of their talents, hard work, and perseverance.
 You’ve got all those things too.

 You want to be successful?
 No problem.
-But you gotta put the work in to be better.
+But you must put the work in to be better.
 You’ve got to be kinder to others, you’ve got to work longer hours, and you’ve got to build stronger relationships.
 Read more books.
 Meditate more often.
 Don’t slip down because your fears are taking over your brain.
-You’ve got what it takes– you just gotta push a little bit longer.
+You’ve got what it takes– you just have to push a little bit longer.

 7. Believe in Yourself